ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 using the `https` URI scheme {{!RFC7230}}.

 In order to create a new WebTransport session, a client can send an HTTP CONNECT request.
-The `:protocol` pseudo-header field MUST be set to `webtransport`.
+The `:protocol` pseudo-header field ({{!RFC8441}}) MUST be set to `webtransport`.
 The `:scheme` field MUST be `https`.
 Both the `:authority` and the `:path` value MUST be set; those fields indicate the desired WebTransport server.
-The client MUST pick a new session ID as described in {{session-ids}}
-and send it encoded as a hexadecimal literal in `:sessionid` header.
 An `Origin` header {{!RFC6454}} MUST be provided within the request.

-Upon receiving an extended CONNECT request with a `:protocol` field set to `:webtransport`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
+Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
 If it does not, it SHOULD reply with status code 404 (Section 6.5.4, {{!RFC7231}}).
 If it does, it MAY accept the session by replying with status code 200.
-Before accepting it, the HTTP/3 server MUST verify that the proposed session ID does not conflict with any currently open sessions, and it MAY verify that it was not used ever before on this connection.
 The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

 From the client's perspective, a WebTransport session is established when the client receives a 200 response.
 From the server's perspective, a session is